Jacob Chansley

-Jacob Anthony Chansley (born 1988), also known as Jake Angeli, also known as the QAnon Shaman, Q Shaman, and Yellowstone Wolf, is an American conspiracy theorist and convicted felon who participated in the January 6 United States Capitol attack, for which he pled guilty to obstructing an official proceeding.
-He is a former supporter of Donald Trump and a former believer and disseminator of the QAnon conspiracy theory.
+Jacob Anthony Chansley (born 1988), also known as Jake Angeli, QAnon Shaman, Q Shaman, and Yellowstone Wolf, is an American former conspiracy theorist, far-right influencer and convicted felon who participated in the January 6 United States Capitol attack, for which he pled guilty to obstructing an official proceeding.
+He is a former supporter of Donald Trump and a former believer and amplifier of the QAnon conspiracy theory.

 Chansley attended demonstrations in the Phoenix, Arizona area starting around 2019, including a march supporting climate strikes.
 At rallies, he promoted conspiracy theories supporting Trump, and he has been a counterprotester at Black Lives Matter events.
-His appearance, with face paint using the colors and symbols of the American flag and a headdress made of fur helped to establish his shaman nicknames.

 After being photographed taking part in the January 6 storming of the Capitol, Chansley was arrested on January 9 on federal charges of "Civil Disorder; Obstruction of an Official Proceeding; Entering and Remaining in a Restricted Building; Disorderly and Disruptive Conduct in a Restricted Building; Violent Entry and Disorderly Conduct in a Capitol Building; Parading, Demonstrating, or Picketing in a Capitol Building."
 He pleaded guilty to a single felony charge in September, and was sentenced to 41 months in prison followed by 36 months supervised release in November 2021.
-He served out a portion of his sentence at Federal Correctional Institution - Safford in Safford, Arizona, and was transferred to a halfway house on March 28, 2023, from which he was released on May 25, 2023.
+He served out a portion of his sentence at the Federal Correctional Institution, Safford, in Safford, Arizona, and was transferred to a halfway house on March 28, 2023, from which he was released on May 25, 2023.

-On January 20, 2025, after beginning his second term in office, President Trump issued pardons to roughly 1,500 individuals charged with crimes connected to the January 6 attack, including Chansley.
+On January 20, 2025, after beginning his second term in office, President Trump issued pardons to approximately 1,500 individuals charged with crimes connected to the January 6 attack, including Chansley.